 After losing your best friend to Lupus, you decide to start a nonprofit organization to help combat this terrible disease.
 Your biggest concern is fundraising.

 You decide to open a Bingo Hall in order to raise funds.
 What steps do you have to take for approval from the state?
 Do you have to purchase special equipment?
 What can you do with the proceeds?
+What Texas Bingo Laws should you be aware of?

 Who Can Operate a Bingo Hall?